harjasdt/tailnode-assignment/README.md

 Create your virtual envirnoment
 ```
-virtualenv teachnote_env
+virtualenv tailnode_env
 ```

 Activate your env
 ```
-cd teachnote_env
+cd tailnode_env
 Scripts/activate
 cd ..
 ```

-You should see teachnote_env written in brackets in the beginning of your terminal.
+You should see tailnode_env written in brackets in the beginning of your terminal.

 ### Step3.
 Install requirements.txt
 Now, inside your main folder install all the requirements using